Requests for flexible working arrangements

 • changes in location of work (for example, working from home or another location).

-Employees are not entitled to make the request unless they have completed at least 12 months of continuous service with their employer immediately before making the request.
+Full-time and part-time employees are entitled to make a request if they have completed at least 12 months of continuous service with their employer immediately before making the request.

 Casual employees are entitled to make a request if: